teotexe/teotexe/README.md

 ### About Me :
 I am a High School Student 🎓 from Italy.
-- 🌱 I’m currently developing a pattern maker based on generative algorithms with the possibility to add personalised rules
+- 🌱 I’m currently learning Algorithms and Data Structures
 - 👯 I’m looking to collaborate on an open source project

 # To do list